 Court Support and Escort

-When needed, a Victim Advocate will accompany victims, witnesses and family members to court proceedings.
-They provide support and information during this process in addition to on going interviews with law enforcement and prosecutors.
-As needed, transportation will be provided to the victims, witnesses and their family members.
+When needed, a victim advocate will provide support and information to crime victims, witnesses and family members while they accompany them to court proceedings.
+The VSU advocates will also provide support to crime victims during interviews with law enforcement and prosecutors.
+As needed, the VSU advocates will help coordinate transportation for crime victims, witnesses and their family members.

-The VWAC staff can assist in retrieving personal property that was held as evidence by the court or law enforcement.
+Members of the VSU team can assist in submitting a request to retrieve personal property that was held as evidence by the court or law enforcement.

 Victim Impact Statement

 This is an opportunity for you and your family to be heard by the court.
-The VWAC staff will assist you and/or your family in making a personal or written statement to the court, probation department or parole hearing on how this crime has impacted your life.
+Victim advocates will assist you and/or your family in making a personal or written statement to the court, probation department or parole hearing on how this crime has impacted your life.

-Upon request an Advocate can inform your employer that you have been a victim or are a witness to a crime that may cause you to miss work.
+Upon request a victim advocate can inform your employer that you have been a victim or are a witness to a crime that may cause you to miss work.
 They will explain to the employer that you have been called upon by the court to testify as a witness.

 Victim’s Compensation Program